Mregussek/MAREngine-docs/references/classes-ecs/sceneevents.rst

 | void onCollectionOBJloaded(const :ref:`EntityCollection<class_EntityCollection>` & collection) const             |
 +------------------------------------------------------------------------------------------------------------------+

-Method should be called, when user has loaded some external file into :ref:`EntityCollection<class_EntityCollection>` instance.
-As a argument should be passed ``collection`` that has been filled with that external data.
+Method should be called, when user has loaded some external file into :ref:`EntityCollection<class_EntityCollection>` instance.``collection`` should be passed as an argument that has been filled with that external data.

 Static Members
 --------------